SeisComP/seiscomp/doc/base/filter-grammar.rst

    :param a: Coefficient `a`.

-.. py:function:: ITAPER(timespan)
+.. py:function:: ITAPER(timespan[,offset = 0])

    A one-sided cosine taper applied when initializing the filter, e.g. at the beginning of the data or after longer gaps.

-   :param timespan: The timespan to apply the taper in seconds.
+   :param timespan: The length of the taper in seconds
+   :param offset: The offset in counts removed from the data records before
+       applying the taper.
+Optional parameter.

 .. py:function:: MAX(timespan)